 All water-soluble fertilizers are applied by dissolving the product in irrigation water and then applying it to the leaves of the plant and the soil around the plant.

-Don’t apply liquid fertilizer at the exact same time that you plant.
+Warning: Do not apply liquid fertilizer at the same time that you plant!
 No matter how carefully you remove plants from their containers and place them in the ground, some root hairs will break.
-The fertilizer will reach the roots immediately and enter them at the broken points, “burning” them and causing further die-back.
+The fertilizer will reach the roots immediately and enter them at the broken points, potentially “burning” them and causing further die-back.

 Many gardeners wait 2 to 3 weeks after planting before fertilizing with liquid solutions; by then, the newly set-out plants should have recovered from any root damage.